-2 The Impact and Implications of the Growth in Residential User-to-User Traffic, Kenjiro Cho, Kensuke Fukuda, Hiroshi Esaki, Akira Kato, presented at SIGCOMM, September 2006 a.
-Acknowledge and explain the importance of the Port to the regional economy.
-This should include the importance of good transport links
+&lt;sup>2 The Impact and Implications of the Growth in Residential User-to-User Traffic, Kenjiro Cho, Kensuke Fukuda, Hiroshi Esaki, Akira Kato, presented at SIGCOMM, September 2006

 5.13 Submission Issue: Port

 The overriding theme is that the importance of the Port to the regional economy is not stated strongly enough in the WRS.
 Secondary to this is the need to maintain good transport links to the Port.